megaeriv/Data-Cleaning-Challenge--Fifa-21/README.md

-# Data Cleaning Task- FIFA 21
+# Data Cleaning Challenge- FIFA 21
 A messy and raw dataset dataset of EA Sports' latest instalment of their hit FIFA series - FIFA21 cleaned using Power Query in Power BI